honger05/spm-case/README.md

 # spm-case
-some package which submit on spm3.6 .
+some package which base on spm3.6 .

 ## Prepare